ghostycapgras/ghostycapgras/README.md

 I really love making friends!!
 Please feel free to join me, even if my nickname doesn't have C+H. Or, if I don't specify anything else, like DNI, etc.

-Please subscribe to my atabook :з.
+Please sign my atabook :з.

 And my Discord isn't working, simply because my VPN isn't working.
 But it will be fixed soon, as I'll pay for it...
 Anyway, my DS: russiandepute2369